nnellans/terraform-guide/README.md

   - Find the number of items inside a list:  `length(var.listName)`

 ### Tuple Variables
-- This is the 'structural' version of a List variable
+- This is the 'structural' version of the List type
-- It allows you to define a schema (within square brackets), allowing you to use different variable Types inside the Tuple (instead of being restricted to the same variable Type when using a List)
+- It requires you to define a schema (within square brackets).
+This allows you to use different variable Types inside the Tuple
   - `type = tuple( [schema] )`
   - Example: `type = tuple( [ string, number, bool ] )`

 ### Map Variables
+Maps are represented by a pair of curly braces `{ }` containing a series of <KEY> = <VALUE> pairs.
+For Maps, all of the values must be of the same Type.
+The Keys are always of type String.
 - `type = map(string)` This defines a Map where all the values are Strings
   ```terraform
   mapName = {